-Changing nature of retail and services Changes to the retail and services markets are continuing, both contributed to by some aspects of mobility (e.g. accessibility of town centres) and impacting on mobility (e.g. the rise of online retail related deliveries).
-Both strategies need to reflect changes in these markets, harnessing positive changes (such as increased access to services remotely without the need to travel) and helping to mitigate negative impacts (such as the decline of retail in the 'High Street'.
-Reliance upon freight and logistics Transport policy often focuses on the movement of people but freight and logistics, particularly in a world of increasingly digital consumption, is vital to the functioning of the economy.
-Providing for and managing the movement of raw materials, crops, components, goods and products within and through the South East are central to both the Transport Strategy and the future mobility strategy.
-Importance of international gateways The South East both generates and attracts international movements but is also a gateway to the UK, Europe and the global economy, through which people and goods pass.
-The Transport Strategy faces the challenges in international transport and the future mobility strategy has a role in supporting the meeting of those challenges.
-The long-term impacts of COVID-19 and Brexit on international travel are unclear but they could substantially change the demand and how people and goods travel.
-Devolution of decision-making Both established and future mobility interventions could be delivered under devolved decision-making and funding arrangements following any further development of the Sub-national Transport Bodies and City Regions.
-However, a significant proportion of delivery will be undertaken by other tiers of government, in particular local authorities.
-Securing funding and investment There is a wide range of funding sources available to deliver the strategies, but the availability of funding is limited and may become more so following the economic and fiscal impact of COVID-19.
-Building the case for funding will be vital but the evidence to support such cases is limited for future mobility, therefore, this strategy aims to support the trialing, testing, monitoring and evaluation of new modes, service models and infrastructure to support the development of business cases for investment.
-Government policy is a key driver of funding and national priorities may change over time affecting where strategies need to focus to secure funding.
-Influencing regulation and legislation Changes have already been made to the regulatory and legal framework to support the development of future mobility including those related to autonomous vehicles, for example.
-In addition, rapid changes have been made to legislation and piloting to test e-scooters in response to mobility issues related to the COVID-19 pandemic.
-Changes also continue to be made to support the further development of established modes (bus franchising for example) and this may need to continue to support future mobility interventions.
+Changing nature of retail and services Changes to the retail and services markets are continuing, both contributed to by some aspects of mobility (impacting on mobility (e.g. the rise of online retail related deliveries).
+Both strategies need to reflect changes changes (such as increased access to services remotely without the need to travel) and helping to mitigate n of retail in the 'High Street'.
+Reliance upon freight and logistics Transport policy often focuses on the movement of people but freight and logistics, particularly in a world of vital to the functioning of the economy.
+Providing for and managing the movement of raw materials, crops, within and through the South East are central to both the Transport Strategy and the future mobility strateg Importance of international gateways The South East both generates and attracts international movements but is also a gateway to the UK, Europe which people and goods pass.
+The Transport Strategy faces the challenges in international transport and the supporting the meeting of those challenges.
+The long-term impacts of COVID-19 and Brexit on international substantially change the demand and how people and goods travel.
+Devolution of decision-making Both established and future mobility interventions could be delivered under devolved decision-making and further development of the Sub-national Transport Bodies and City Regions.
+However, a significant proportion other tiers of government, in particular local authorities.
+Securing funding and investment There is a wide range of funding sources available to deliver the strategies, but the availability of funding is line following the economic and fiscal impact of COVID-19.
+Building the case for funding will be vital but the evice for future mobility, therefore, this strategy aims to support the trialing, testing, monitoring and evaluation of infrastructure to support the development of business cases for investment.
+Government policy is a key driver of funding and national priorities may change over time affecting where st funding.
+Influencing regulation and legislation Changes have already been made to the regulatory and legal framework to support the development of future autonomous vehicles, for example.
+In addition, rapid changes have been made to legislation and piloting to issues related to the COVID-19 pandemic.
+Changes also continue to be made to support the further development of franchising for example) and this may need to continue to support future mobility interventions.
 Capitalising upon partners and stakeholders' skills and enthusiasm Transport for the South East will need to work with partners to deliver both strategies.
-Those partners range across the public sector, private sector, academia and the arts, focusing on transport and a wider range of dependent and supporting sectors.
-Transport in the UK relies in many instances on an open marketplace and Future Mobility may continue to require market-driven investment alongside public sector funding to deliver interventions.
-Enhancing ongoing programmes and proposals There is a range of existing transport programmes and proposals, across a number of partners and stakeholders, which delivery programmes of both strategies will need to be cognisant of and align with to deliver objectives and outcomes Data The collection, analysis and sharing of data is key to the future of mobility and this strategy aims to support partners in setting up appropriate structures to facilitate the open distribution of the data needed to deliver new mobility solutions and enhance those already in operation Marketplace for mobility The mobility eco-system is currently a mixed market of delivery with public, private and third sectors actively involved in delivery.
-Private sector operating commercially viable and taking risks to develop innovative solutions, public sector specifying and delivering where market cannot.
-Third sector plugging gaps where private and public sectors are unable to provide for specific needs.
+Those partners range sector, academia and the arts, focusing on transport and a wider range of dependent and supporting sectors instances on an open marketplace and Future Mobility may continue to require market-driven investment a deliver interventions.
+Enhancing ongoing programmes and proposals There is a range of existing transport programmes and proposals, across a number of partners and stakehold both strategies will need to be cognisant of and align with to deliver objectives and outcomes Data The collection, analysis and sharing of data is key to the future of mobility and this strategy aims to support p structures to facilitate the open distribution of the data needed to deliver new mobility solutions and enhance Marketplace for mobility The mobility eco-system is currently a mixed market of delivery with public, private and third sectors actively operating commercially viable and taking risks to develop innovative solutions, public sector specifying and Third sector plugging gaps where private and public sectors are unable to provide for specific needs.